 All his research has been in areas of psychology’s contribution to worker health and safety: this included stress studies among a number of professions including personnel officers, fire-fighters, clergy, and catering chefs – where he identified and wrote about “the kitchen crescendo” as things literally hotted up in the kitchen.
 Still looking for the most powerful causes of ill-health and injury among workers, he found cultural practices to most often be at the root.
 His doctoral (and post-doctoral) studies have remained in this area; he looked at how cultural forms affected a worker’s approach to keeping safe: professions studied include tunnellers in a coal-mine, building workers on a large civil engineering project, and police officers working in a child protection unit.

 Partial retirement allowed him to stand, and be elected, for Wensum ward in 2016 and then full retirement a year later allowed him to join Norwich City Council’s cabinet with a portfolio involving the environment.
 He was selected as the next Lord Mayor for 2020 but the pandemic had other ideas.
-He has finally taken up the office for the civic year 2021-2022, and was elected to serve for a second civic year in May 2022 – his term extended due to the limits the pandemic placed on his initial year.
+He eventually took up office for the civic year 2021-2022, and was elected to serve for a second civic year in May 2022 – his term extended due to the limits the pandemic placed on his initial year.